Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 Last, look at your data and how you plan to grow.
 Most teams start with simple table data.
 The good news is that you can use this old data to help your new mobile robot learn.
 Co-training with fixed data boosts mobile success rates by up to 90%.
 This makes it easy to grow your work as your team hits new goals.

 Trossen Robotics helps you move from early tests to full use.
-Their kits come ready to use right out of the box.
-This saves you time so you can focus on your code and data.
+Their kits come ready to use right out of the box, saving you time so you can focus on your code and data.

 Choosing the right kit is a big move for your team.
-Follow these steps to make the best choice for your next project.
-We help you find the tools you need to reach your next milestone.
+Follow these steps to make the best choice for your next project:

-4. Look at tech help.
-Choose a partner like Trossen that helps you move from small tests to full use in the field.
+Look at tech help.
+Choose a partner like Trossen Robotics that helps you move from small tests to full use in the field.

 What should teams plan before deployment?